Waterway

 Loss of Prime / Air Leak on Suction Side

-Waterway pool pump runs but there is no water flow; pump basket does not fill with water.
+Waterway pool pump runs but there is no water flow; the pump basket does not fill with water.

 Advertisements